Hometown tax: History

 In the spring of 2008 the "Hometown tax" law was legislated in Japan.

+The hometown tax has undergone several revisions of the system and tightening of regulations over the years.
+By offering Amazon cards or travel tickets, some municipalities gain an advantage.
+In contrast,municipalities that honestly promote local products end up losing out.
+In 2019, the government changed its policy to reduce excess returns.
+Return gifts are strictly defined to be local products that contribute to the regional economy, and the percentage of the donation returned is limited to under 30%.
+Four municipalities that did not follow this instruction are excluded from this system.
+The government made two new modifications to this in 2023.
+They decided to limit municipalities’ expenses for collection and administrative tasks to no more than 50% for donation.
+Furthermore, aged meat and polished rice are accepted as return gifts if materials are produced within the same prefecture as the local government.

+Background

+In Japan, many people are born and raised in their hometowns, receiving various public services, such as healthcare and education provided by municipalities.
+However, many of them move from their hometowns to cities for college or work and pay taxes there instead.
+As a result, tax revenue does not flow back to rural municipalities.
+This system was created to address this imbalance.

-Function
+Function background

 Taxpayers who contribute more than 2,000 yen can have their income tax and residence tax reduced.
 The amount deducted is the taxpayer's entire contribution minus 2,000 yen and set amount.
 To receive the subtraction, the taxpayer files a final tax return.
 The reasoning is that many young people move to urban areas, leaving fewer people to pay rural taxes.
 Taxpayers choose the receiving jurisdiction.

-Evaluations
+Critical reception

 Cities that offered "gifts" of local products received up to 60 million yen.

 The use of gifts has been criticized as distorting the results: for example, an effective donation of just 2,000 yen can net the donor 60 kg of rice, equivalent to one adult's annual consumption.
 Anything above the 2,000 yen is merely a redirection of the donor's tax from the central government to a regional government.

 Cities that have no specialty products or have no means to announce their activity received fewer contributions.